salmonberrypi/salmonberrypi.github.io/README.md

 ## An Idea

 The dimensions of a Raspberry Pi Compute module (CM) are 40mm W x 55mm H. We can create board(s) to host the CM and provide the needed interfaces to connect various umbillicals to, such as Ethernet, serial console, control signals, etc. We can place a heat exchanger on this board stack to remove heat.
-We can place two board stacks back to back around a heat exchanger to do this with two at the same time.

 <img src="https://github.com/salmonberrypi/salmonberrypi.github.io/blob/main/horizontal.png?raw=true"  width="200"><img src="https://github.com/salmonberrypi/salmonberrypi.github.io/blob/main/vertical.png?raw=true" width="600">

+We can optimize this design further when we place two of these board stacks back to back around a heat exchanger.
+A single CM is unlikely to produce enough heat to overwhelm the heat exchanger.
+And we can accomodate taller components on the board in this arrangement if we offset them to one side.

 --